raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 These instructions are intended for expert users, if anything is unclear please use the [Raspberry Pi Camera forums](https://www.raspberrypi.org/forums/viewforum.php?f=43) for technical help.

-Unless explicitly stated otherwise, these instructions will work identically on Compute Module and Compute Module 3 Module+IO board(s).
+Unless explicitly stated otherwise, these instructions will work identically on both the Compute Module and Compute Module 3, attached to a Compute Module IO Board.

 ### Compute Module board capabilities